Bill

 Bill Summary

-AN ACT concerning elections; relating to voter registration; authorizing the use of additional resources for verifying voter registration records; requiring periodic comparisons with the federal systematic alien verification for entitlements (SAVE) database; removing individuals disqualified for voting from voter registration records; providing an open records exemption for certain information related to voter registration; amending K.S.A.
+AN ACT concerning elections; relating to voter registration; authorizing the use of additional resources for verifying voter registration records; establishing the SAVE Kansas act; requiring periodic comparisons with the federal systematic alien verification for entitlements (SAVE) database; requiring quarterly reports to the secretary of state of certain information of noncitizens receiving public assistance benefits; imposing restrictions on websites that can accept and transmit voter registration applications; removing individuals disqualified for voting from voter registration records; providing an open records exemption for certain information related to voter registration; amending K.S.A.
 2025 Supp.
-25-2316c and 25-2324 and repealing the existing section sections.
+25-2316c and 25-2324 and repealing the existing sections.

 AI Summary